ramseylab/food-network/README.md

 # food-network
-Neo4j network of information about recipes and ingredients (h/t Rik Van Bruggen and Yong-Yeol Ahn)
+This software project area contains code for creating a Neo4j network of information about recipes and ingredients (see credits)

-# Credit
+# Credits
 This graph database is based on the work of
 [Rik Van Bruggen](https://blog.bruggen.com/2013/12/fascinating-food-networks-in-neo4j.html)
 and
 [Yong-Yeol Ahn](http://www.yongyeol.com).
+Thanks also to Chris Plaisier and David Koslicki for help with Neo4j.

 # Requirements
 - Neo4j 5.5 or 5.7